bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

-## ABOVE AND BEYOND - Stretch Problem
+## STRETCH PROBLEM - Extra Credit!
 * The following two endpoints are here for you if you'd like to push yourselve a little further.
 ### PUT '/smurfs'
 * for this endpoint to work, you'll need an `id` and at least one field to update on the Smurf object. `name` `age` `height`.